ZainSyed-dw/OCD/README.md

-Assignment 1 is named "."

-Assignment 2 is named "Copy of OC Camp A2- Zain Syed.pdf "
+Assignment 2 is named "Copy of OC Camp A2- Zain Syed.pdf"

 Assignment 3 P1 is named "AssignmentTest"